📊 How We Test & Score

 🧾 How It Scored

-In our lab run, AquaTru’s 4-stage reverse osmosis knocked out every regulated contaminant we measured — chlorine, lead, THMs, and nitrates all dropped to non-detectable levels.
-Taste tests matched the data: no chlorine bite, no metallic aftertaste, just crisp, clean water every pour.
+In our lab run, AquaTru’s 4-stage reverse osmosis knocked out every regulated contaminant we measured.
+Chlorine, lead, THMs, and nitrates all dropped to non-detectable levels.
+Taste tests matched the data: no chlorine bite, no metallic aftertaste, just crisp clean water every pour.

-Upfront, the system runs about $450 with filter sets costing ~$100/year (roughly $0.20 per gallon).
-That’s higher than a carbon pitcher, but far cheaper than bottled water and still competitive against under-sink ROs.
+Upfront the system runs about $450 with filter sets costing ~$100/year (roughly $0.20 per gallon).
+That’s higher than a carbon pitcher but far cheaper than bottled water and still competitive against under-sink ROs.

-In daily use, it earned points for renter-friendly setup: plug it in, fill the tank, and you’re running in minutes — no drilling, no plumbing.
-Flow is steady (a quart in under a minute), and the built-in TDS meter gives instant feedback when it’s time to swap filters.
+In daily use it earned points for renter-friendly setup: plug it in, fill the tank, and you’re running in minutes.
+No drilling, no plumbing.
+Flow is steady (a quart in under a minute) and the built-in TDS meter gives instant feedback when it’s time to swap filters.

-Read our full review: Aquatru Classic countertop RO
+Read our full review: Aquatru Classic countertop RO | See Top Countertop RO Systems

 #5.
 Clearly Filtered Under Sink Filter